This post has been modified to reflect new information since its original publication.

 A good way to keep your online reputation squeaky clean is to follow your school or district’s social media policy to the letter.
 In general, you should avoid posting the following:

-• Complaints about your job—Several teachers hurt their professional reputations by supporting another teacher who was complaining about her principal on her Facebook page in 2018.
+- Complaints about your job—Several teachers hurt their professional reputations by supporting another teacher who was complaining about her principal on her Facebook page.

-• Anything about your students—In 2015, a teacher from Georgia was fired after posting several Facebook comments complaining about a student with learning disabilities taking too long to finish an exam.
+- Anything about your students—A teacher from Georgia was fired after posting several Facebook comments complaining about a student with learning disabilities taking too long to finish an exam.

-• Comments about controversial topics—In June 2019, a high school teacher in South Carolina lost her job at a Catholic high school for posting pro-abortion comments.
+- Comments about controversial topics—IA high school teacher in South Carolina lost her job at a Catholic high school for posting pro-abortion comments.

-• Offensive or abusive language—In May 2019, a Chicago-area teacher was placed on administrative leave for a vulgar comment she posted about her fifth-grade class.
+- Offensive or abusive language—A Chicago-area teacher was placed on administrative leave for a vulgar comment she posted about her fifth-grade class.

 4. Establish a professional social media presence